Top 8 Rehab Centers That Accept Michigan Medicaid

 Recovery Services That Are Covered By Michigan Medicaid

-• outpatient services and programs such as a partial hospitalization program
+• outpatient services and programs, including partial hospitalization programs

-• evidence-based therapeutic modalities in group and individual sessions
+• evidence-based therapy in both group and individual sessions

 How To Use Michigan Medicaid To Cover Treatment For Substance Abuse